Primary Navigation Mobile

 You’ll need to clarify your insurance if you’ve been issued a stop-drive notice

-We’re keeping our own DS3 off the road for now.
-Until the airbag is replaced, we’re not prepared to take the risk, and if you’re affected, we’d strongly advise you do the same.
+We’re keeping our own DS3 off the road for until its trip to the local Peugeot dealer in August.
+Until the airbag is replaced, we’re not prepared to take the risk, and if you’re affected, we’d urge you do the same.

 For all the latest advice, news and finance deals, sign up to the Parkers newsletter here.